3 Days in Buenos Aires, Argentina: The Best Things To Do

 Buenos Aires is full of some great museums that showcase Argentinian and South American art throughout the centuries as well as having temporary exhibitions on loan from elsewhere.

-This contemporary museum is full of works from the 19th and 20th Centuries with hits by Frida Khalo, Diego Rivera, Wilfredo Lam among others.
+MALBA ( Museo de Arte Latinoamericano de Buenos Aires) is a contemporary museum full of works from the 19th and 20th Centuries with hits by Frida Kahlo, Diego Rivera, Wilfredo Lam, among others.
 A great place to kill an hour or two.

 Museo Nacional de Bellas Artes. ( National Museum of Fine Arts ) This is a splendid museum with works from antiquity, and from the 12th century onwards as well as Latin art and Asian art.

-The permanent collection is free and it’s vast and engaging.
-I went on a rainy day and it was the perfect indoor thing to do.
+The permanent collection is free, and it’s vast and engaging.
+I went on a rainy day, and it was the perfect indoor thing to do.

 Explore La Boca